nf-core/eager/docs/output.md

 - `mapping/`

-  - `*.bam`: Reads aligned against a reference genome in BAM format with no additional filtering.
+  - `*.bam`: Sorted reads aligned against a reference genome in BAM format with no additional filtering.
   - `*.{bai,csi}`: Index file corresponding to a BAM file which is for faster downstream steps (e.g. SAMtools).
   - `*.flagstat`: Statistics of aligned reads from SAMtools `flagstat`.